 Through its activities, the TextielMuseum aims to contribute to the growing awareness that creating a cleaner, just world is a collective responsibility.
 That’s why for ‘Long Live Fashion!’ the museum invites makers, companies, colleges and visitors to actively work together on this theme.

-This project was funded by Midpoint Brabant Circulair and received structural support from Provincie Noord-Brabant, Gemeente Tilburg and the Ministry of Education, Culture and Science.
+This project received structural support from Provincie Noord-Brabant, Gemeente Tilburg and the Ministry of Education, Culture and Science.